Jenny Wise has submitted another thoughtful article. Please read and consider her ideas about ways to help a child in grief.

 It’s always devastating when someone you love dies.
 Whether it was a parent, spouse, or friend, the loss is heartbreaking — and it’s not going to suddenly disappear.
 Grief is a journey that everyone must take.
 Thankfully, you’re an adult and can find resources, friends, and help to get through this difficult time.

 That’s why you need to be there when your child mourns.
-They don’t have the experience or skills to cope with the death like you can.
+They don’t have the experience or skills to cope with death as you can.
 While you cannot ignore your own needs, read on to learn more about helping your child get through the grieving process.

 What To Expect From Grieving